aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/use-checksum-and-supplement-data/_index.md

 ## **Use Checksum and Supplement Data**
 ### **What is Checksum**
 A Checksum is an error detection scheme in which some additional characters are added to a barcode to protect the integrity of barcode data.
 Checksums are not necessary for all kinds of barcodes.
 For example, Code128 and Code39 are self-checking and checksums for such symbologies are not necessary.
-But on the other hand, another symbology like Interleaved2Of5, which can only represent numeric data, has very little spaces between its bars and is prone to substitution errors.
+But on the other hand, another symbology like Interleaved2Of5, which can only represent numeric data, has very few spaces between its bars and is prone to substitution errors.
 So, for such symbologies, checksums are necessary.
 There are also some symbologies such as UPC (Universal Product Code) that require a checksum.
 ### **What is Supplemental Barcode**
 UPCA, UPCE, EAN13 and EAN8 symbologies may all include an additional barcode to the right of the main barcode.
 This second barcode that is usually not as tall as the main barcode, is called Supplemental Barcode and is used to encode additional information for newspapers, books, and other periodicals.
 The above BarCodes are generated using EAN13 symbology.
 The supplemental barcode may either encode 2 or 5 digits of information.